MinaProtocol/mina/docs/specs/consensus/README.md

 Samasika extends the ideas from [Ouroboros Genesis](https://eprint.iacr.org/2018/378.pdf) and [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf) to the succinct blockchain setting, where the complexity of fully verifying the entire blockchain is independent of chain length.
 The name Samasika comes from the Sanskrit word, meaning small or succinct.

-This documents specifies its structures, algorithms and protocol.
+This documents specifies required structures, algorithms and protocol details.

 **Table of Contents**
 * [1 Constants](#1-constants)